Lloyd A. Lewis: Career

 Before joining the Faculty at VTS, Professor Lewis was ordained a deacon and priest in The Episcopal Church.
-He was Curate at Saint George’s Church, Brooklyn, Assistant at Saint Monica’s Church, Hartford, and Tutor at The General Theological Seminary, New York City.
-Previous to his return to the Faculty he was Dean of the George Mercer, Jr. Memorial School of Theology and Bishop’s Deputy for Education in the Episcopal Diocese of Long Island, Honorary Assistant at the Church of Saint James of Jerusalem, Long Beach, New York, and Adjunct in New Testament at the General Theological Seminary, New York City.
+He was Curate at Saint George's Church, Brooklyn, Assistant at Saint Monica's Church, Hartford, and Tutor at The General Theological Seminary, New York City.
+Prior to his return to the Faculty he was Dean of the George Mercer, Jr. Memorial School of Theology and Bishop's Deputy for Education in the Episcopal Diocese of Long Island, Honorary Assistant at the Church of Saint James of Jerusalem, Long Beach, New York, and Adjunct in New Testament at the General Theological Seminary, New York City.

-Professor Lewis is a Canon Theologian to the bishops of Long Island and an Honorary Assistant to the Rectors of Rectors of Saint Paul’s Parish, Washington, DC, Christ Church, Hackensack, New Jersey and Trinity Episcopal Church, St. Mary's City, Maryland.
+Professor Lewis is a Canon Theologian to the bishops of Long Island and an Honorary Assistant to the Rectors of Rectors of Saint Paul's Parish, Washington, DC, Christ Church, Hackensack, New Jersey and Trinity Episcopal Church, St. Mary's City, Maryland.